ankurbhardwajkiet/kubernetesproject/README.md

 b.
 Configuration Management using Ansible (Roles)
 c.
 Application code management using Git
 d.
 Building CI/CD pipeline to deploy a new version of Application (Jenkins)
 e.
-Building Monitoring for application
+Building Monitoring for application.

-There are Ansible and files that are used in it named: Ansible.yml, deployment.yml, service.yml, docker file
+There are Ansible and files that are used in it named: Ansible.yml, deployment.yml, service.yml, docker file that are used in this project.
 # Follow the Epam_Project-1_Ankur for execution